Sanglorian/orcus/Orcus Rulebook - current.md

 Melee and Ranged powers will specify whether they have one or more targets.

-Area of effect powers may target, for example:
+Unless otherwise mentioned, area of effect powers target all creatures in the area of effect.

-* **all creatures:** every creature in the area of effect
+Other example targets are:

 * **nearest ally:** the nearest ally in the area of effect
 * **nearest enemy:** the nearest enemy in the area of effect
 * **all enemies:** only enemies in the area of effect